-BBQ Quinoa and Pinto Bean Burgers
+BBQ Pinto Bean Burgers

-These BBQ quinoa and pinto bean burgers are everything you want in a veggie burger.
-They’re packed full of flavor from barbecue sauce, garlic, green onions, and cheese.
-They’re sturdy enough to hold all your favorite burger toppings.
+These BBQ Pinto Bean Burgers are everything you want in a veggie burger.
+They’re flavor-packed with barbecue sauce, garlic, green onions, and cheese.

 a BBQ quinoa and pinto bean burger on a plate